top of page

 What Have I Done For My Family Today?

-James (Bubba) Lemco Meekins, Jr. of Virginia is a strategic part of our ongoing ability to keep our family reunions and more, together.
-Among other things, on at least two occasions in the last five years, he has organized a cookout at a James City County Park, which was attended by hundreds of family members targeting descendants of his father.
-James Lemco Meekins, Sr. was the father of eleven children and thus numerous direct descendants of all ages attended these functions.
+James (Bubba) Lemco Meekins, Jr., of Virginia, has played a key role in sustaining our family’s ability to remain connected through reunions and related gatherings.
+Over the past five years, he has organized multiple large-scale cookouts at a James City County park, each attended by hundreds of family members who are descendants of his father, James Lemco Meekins, Sr., the father of eleven children.
+His efforts have brought together multiple generations of our family.
 Thank you.

 1926–2003